facebookarchive/bistro/_docs/overview-of-concepts.md

 Bistro also provides a wide range of `filters` (specified per level) so you can run tasks against only a subset of nodes.

-(TODO: link to the Configuration doc in the above)
+Search the [Configuration](http://facebook.github.io/bistro/docs/configuration/) guide to learn more about the settings mentioned above.

 # Scheduler Policy